 Symbols of the intent to marry throughout history have included braided grass, gold wire, thimbles and, finally, rings.

-Diamond engagement rings becoming popular in the 1940s, and have remained a popular choice.
-Most recently, non-diamond engagement rings have been becoming increasingly sought-after.
+Diamond engagement rings became popular in the 1940s, and have remained a popular choice.
+Most recently, non-diamond engagement rings are increasingly sought-after.

 The point is to have a meaningful gemstone; something with a back-story.
 Your selection can be as unique as you are!
 It's all about the personalization.
 Go ahead; shop outside the box!

 You'll want to select a stone that is beautiful and durable, as an engagement ring is an everyday piece of jewelry.

 Diamonds are the hardest gem, and "fancy" stones come in an assortment of colors: black, yellow, pink, brown, blue, green, red and gray.
 Singer Carrie Underwood wears a yellow diamond engagement ring.

 Sapphires rate a 9 on the Mohs Scale of Hardness and a popular engagement ring choice; only a diamond can scratch their surface.
 They, too, come in various colors, including deep blue to periwinkle, yellow, pink, purple, green, teal and peach.
 Noted women who have sapphire engagement rings include the Duchess of Cambridge (her ring originally belonged to Lady Diana Spencer), and Penelope Cruz.